slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
 It's no surprise that hype is fabricated from the hypothetical. (...)
 To earn your First Paying Costumer, go help somebody."  -- Morgan Housel*
 > *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
+- the real growth happens through Merge and aquisitions.
+- you can run a company based on 5 points that fit a back of a package of a cigarette: low cost. every company its five points are different.
+- a company is somehow a machine - alfred lin
+- if we don't like teh guy that we are going to invest, we wait an year. - delay decision -- codey sanchez

 - cheap prices attract problematic customers
 - sustainable design is just good design.